 First of all, identify the tasks in the project.
 You can use WBS (Work Breakdown Structure) for this purpose and there is no need to repeat the same.

 Just use the same tasks breakdown for the activity diagram as well.
 If you use software for creating the activity diagram (which is recommended), create a box for each activity.

 Illustrate all boxes in the same size in order to avoid any confusion.
 Make sure all your tasks have the same granularity.

-Now arrange the boxes in the sequence that they are performed during the project execution.
-The early tasks will be at the left hand side and the tasks performed at the latter part of the project execution will be at the right hand side.
+Now, arrange the boxes in the sequence that they are performed during the project execution.
+The early tasks will be at the left hand side and the tasks performed at the later part of the project execution will be at the right hand side.
 The tasks that can be performed in parallel should be kept parallel to each other (vertically).

 You may have to adjust the sequence a number of times until you get it right.
 This is why software is an easy tool for creating activity diagrams.

 Now, use arrows to join task boxes.
 These arrows will show the sequence of the tasks.
 Sometimes, a 'start' and an 'end' box can be added to clearly present the start and the end of the project.

 To understand what we have done in the above four steps, please refer to the following activity diagram:

 Activity diagrams can be used for illustrating the sequence of project tasks.
 These diagrams can be created with a minimum effort and gives you a clear understanding of interdependent tasks.